rest-go/rest-site/docs/intro.md

 # Introduction

-**Rest** serves a fully RESTful API from any SQL database, PostgreSQL, MySQL, and SQLite are supported, and databases that are wire compatible with PostgreSQL or MySQL, e.g. CockroachDB and TiDB should also be supported now, more databases might be added in the future.
+**Rest** serves a fully RESTful API from any SQL database, PostgreSQL, MySQL, and SQLite are supported now, and databases that are wire compatible with PostgreSQL or MySQL, e.g. CockroachDB and TiDB should also work, more databases might be added in the future.

 ## Motivation